-Lost and found articles are sent to the Dean of Students’ office and if not claimed within nine weeks, are donated to charity.

 **The school cannot assume responsibility for athletic equipment, cameras, electronic devices, etc. Therefore, these articles MAY NOT be brought to school without SPECIFIC PERMISSION.

 **No large amounts of money over $20 should be brought without a specific purpose**

+If the money is missing, lost or stolen, St. Frances Cabrini School is not held responsible for the lost funds.
+Most funds required to be brought in to school will be small amounts or can be brought to the office in the form of a check.

 ATTENDANCE

-DAILY ATTENDANCE
+Daily Attendance

 Every effort must be made to ensure your child is in attendance every day of school; excessive absences can hinder a child’s educational process.
 Students are obliged to attend all classes every day that school is in session.

 As mandated by the State of Louisiana, according to Bulletin 741 (Nonpublic), elementary students must be in attendance a minimum of 160 full days a school year to be considered for promotion.
 Excessive absence, including tardies, can be cause for a student to be retained in the current grade for another year.